 Pelosi Statement on Amicus Brief in House of Representatives v.
 Burwell

-Washington, D.C. – Democratic Leader Nancy Pelosi issued the following statement today on the amicus brief filed this afternoon with the U.S. District Court for the District of Columbia in the case of U.S. House of Representatives v.
+Washington, D.C. – House Democratic Leader Nancy Pelosi issued the following statement today on the amicus brief filed on Monday with the U.S. Court of Appeals District of Columbia Court in support of efforts to reverse the District Court Judge’s decision in the case of U.S. House of Representatives v.
 Burwell.
 The amicus brief supports the government’s position that this inter-branch dispute should be resolved through traditional legislative processes, not by the courts; and also that the executive branch has been acting within its lawful authority when it reimburses health insurers for cost-sharing reductions – as the Affordable Care Act expressly requires it to do so.
-The brief is led by Leader Pelosi, joined by the House Democratic Leadership and by the Ranking Members of the House Appropriations, Education and the Workforce, Energy and Commerce, Judiciary, Rules, and Ways and Means Committees.

 # # #